 - Prophase and interphase is the first step in the mitotic process and occupies over half of the process.

 - The chromosomes condense into X shaped structure, each composed of two sister chromatids joined at a centromere.

-A pair of homologous chromosomes migrate to the equatorial plane at the region of the mitotic spindle which is known as the metaphase plate.
+- A pair of homologous chromosomes migrate to the equatorial plane at the region of the mitotic spindle which is known as the metaphase plate.

-Anaphase is the shortest stage of the mitosis cell division process where the centromeres divide and the paired chromosome (sister chromatids) separates by the mitotic spindle which pulls one chromatid to one pole and the other to the opposite pole.
+- Anaphase is the shortest stage of the mitosis cell division process where the centromeres divide.
+And the paired chromosome (sister chromatids) separates by the mitotic spindle which pulls one chromatid to one pole and the other to the opposite pole.

 Cytokinesis occurs by the division of a cell’s cytoplasm which occurs at the end of the anaphase and completes shortly after telophase.
 Two genetically identical daughter cells are produced at the end of the cytokinesis.

-In animals, cytokinesis occurs by the constriction of the cytoplasm while in plants, a cell plate forms along the line of the metaphase and final cellular division occurs and forms two new cells.
+In animals, cytokinesis occurs by the constriction of the cytoplasm.
+While in plants, a cell plate forms along the line of the metaphase and final cellular division occurs and forms two new cells.